zer0Kerbal/KerbalHacksLtd/readme.md

 *Space.Just.Got.Hacked.*

-Adds Kerbal Hacks Ltd. Agent, Flags, and common config files used in all Axial Aerospace's add-ons for Kerbal Space Program.
+Adds Kerbal Hacks Ltd. Agent, Flags, and common config files used in all Kerbal Hacks Ltd's add-ons for Kerbal Space Program.